YellowMinionPlannet/Notes/Pluralsight_Networks_Concepts_and_Protocols_RossBagurdes/NetworkConceptsandProtocols_RossBagurdes.md

 |-|-|-|-|
 |10.0.0.0|/24|on-link|Represents all devices within the local subnet, and you can ARP these devices directly|
 |0.0.0.0|/0|10.0.0.1|All IP Address is anything but 10.0.0.0, we gonna send ARP through this gateway address|

+This route PRINT gives us info that when need to ARP some other network, we need to send ARP to 10.0.0.1.

 We are now asking "Who has 10.0.0.1?".